January 26, 2007

 Alpha angles (used to measure runout distance) do NOT depend on climatology.
-Whether a mountain range is maritime or continental (or something else) does not make much difference in alpha angles.
+Whether a mountain range is maritime or continental (or something else) does not make much difference.
 Despite what may have found its way into the popular literature.
-What is important isn't clear, but it's not climate.
+What is important isn't entirely clear, but it's not climate.
 Every mountain range seems to offer its own behavior regarding maximum runout potentials, and each range must be analyzed separately.

 First lets consider the use and importance of the topic, as in past blog entries.
 Alpha angles are used by professional engineers and scientists to help determine the most likely maximum extent of a major avalanche expected to occur infrequently.
 Perhaps once every 100 years.
 This is very important when either locating or reinforcing structures.
-We have information on the alpha angle and related parameters for many mountain ranges based on statistically analyzing some number of paths with a known maximum extent in a given time period.
-This is established from recorded historical events, direct analysis of vegetation, archived aerial photography, and perhaps other factors in some cases.
+We have information on the alpha angle and related parameters for several mountain ranges based on statistical analyses of some number of paths with a known maximum extent in a given time period.
+This maximum extent is established from recorded historical events, direct analysis of vegetation, archived aerial photography, and perhaps other factors in some cases.

-While the alpha angle is important for engineering, zoning and planning it is somewhat less useful for the typical ski tour or climb.
-For one thing it has to be measured in the field by sighting either straight up to the top from a vantage at the bottom (supposedly at the end of the possible runout) or by sighting from the top of a slope down.
-Any position offering an oblique sighting is not useful.
+While the alpha angle is important for engineering, zoning and planning it is significantly less useful for the typical ski tour or climb.
+For one thing it has to be measured in the field by sighting either straight up to the top from a vantage at the bottom (at the end of the potential runout) or by sighting from the top of a slope down.
+Any position offering an oblique sighting will introduce error.
 It's also not commonly known what the average (or maximum, minimum, etc) angle is for typical avalanches on a common time scale.
 This would require a data set of events for the particular path.
 Many avalanche paths can slide frequently during storms, or shortly after most storms.
 This prevents the accumulation of a large slab and in many cases the avalanche will not even reach the "beta point" where the runout zone can be defined as beginning.
 (This is the point where the local slope angle is 10 degrees.)
 Alpha angles do have some potential use for locating camps or other fixed sites with a longer exposure than when a person merely passes through.

 For a parameter of rather limited utility, especially in comparison to so many other things, this alpha angle business seems to have grabbed the attention of many people who seem to think it's more important than it really is.
-This has been largely due recently to Bruce Trempers book "Staying Alive in Avalanche Terrain".
+This has been largely due recently to Bruce Trempers book "Staying Alive in Avalanche Terrain" (Update: 1st Edition.
+This has been removed from the newer editions).
 It doesn't seem emphasized to me, receiving only a page or so at the most.
 Unfortunately readers seem to have picked up on it, particularly the numbers he gives.
 And unfortunately the numbers given have no context or attribution as to where they come from.

 This is another case of something people are taking at face value, repeatedly quoting, and getting wrong.
 The figures have been cited at least twice on one forum and questioned/refuted both times.
 Recently they were cited yet again but clearly there is no point in trying to set the record straight on many of these internet forums.